Turning dispersion into signal: density-split analyses of pairwise velocities: Splitting the pairwise velocity distribution

-For the dispersion, $\sigma^p_v(r | \delta_h)$, it increases with $\delta_h$, as seen in the right-hand panel of Fig.~\ref{fig:pairwise_density_and_vel_distribution}.
-Their relationship is well described by the empirical formula $\sigma^p_v(r| \delta_h)=\sigma^p_{vA}(r)(1+\delta_h)^\alpha + \sigma^p_{vB}$, shown in Fig~\ref{fig:sigma_skewness} and Table~\ref{tab:tab2}.
-We find $\alpha=1$ at $r=27.5$~$\mathrm{Mpc\,h^{-1}}$ (see also \citep{Sheth2001,Hamana2003}.)
-We also find the skewness $\mu_3(r|\delta_h)$ of the PVD is well fit by a fourth-order polynomial function (Table~\ref{tab:tab2}).
-Its absolute value is minimized at approximately $\delta_h\sim 1.5$.
-It becomes negative with decreasing $\delta_h$. \\ \\ \emph{ Splitting to avoid cancellation ---} The above analyses suggest that the global non-Gaussian pairwise velocities distribution can be decomposed into a series of narrow conditional PVDs, each having its own local mean.
+The above analyses suggest that the global non-Gaussian pairwise velocities distribution can be decomposed into a series of narrow conditional PVDs, each having its own local mean.
 Another way to see this is that the broadness of the global PVD is partly due to the sum of all halo pairs in a mixture of density environments.
 Once the pairs of halos are split according to their environments, we are able to reveal a spectrum of coherent outflow and infall velocities, each of them having a relatively small dispersion.
-Averaging the global distribution yields a single coherent streaming velocity corresponding to the global clustering, or 2PCF -- at the cost of canceling the positive and negative streaming velocities between the low and high dense regions, yielding a large dispersion; By splitting, however, we recover the multiple components of outflows and infalls.
+Averaging the global distribution yields a single coherent streaming velocity corresponding to the global clustering, or 2PCF -- at the cost of cancelling the positive and negative streaming velocities between the low and high dense regions, yielding a large dispersion.
+By splitting, however, we recover the multiple components of outflows and infalls.
 We are effectively turning the noise -- the {\it global} velocity dispersion, into signal -- the {\it local} means of positive or negative velocities.
 This has the following implications:\\ \\ (1) Models of observables of the PVD, such as kSZ and RSD, usually have an explicit dependence on the mean PVD, but not on the dispersion, and so the DS-technique allows us to make full use of the coherent velocities hidden in the environmental-dependence of the PVD.
 Crucially, each bin of the local streaming velocity is approximately linearly coupled to the conditional correlation function (Fig.~\ref{fig:pairwise_vel_vs_dist_high_low_box}), and so the cosmological information contained in them is explicit and straightforward to track. \\ \\ (2) We see that the amplitudes of the local mean streaming can be significantly greater than the global mean around high-density regions (the red curve in Fig.~\ref{fig:pairwise_vel_vs_dist_high_low_box}), and that the dispersions are significantly smaller in low-density regions (blue and purple curves in the right-hand panel of Fig.~\ref{fig:pairwise_density_and_vel_distribution}).
 We can therefore anticipate a higher signal-to-noise for pairwise-velocity analyses using the DS technique than the conventional one.
 This is what we show next.

 $\,$